Concordia Theological Seminary educated prospective Lutheran Church-Missouri Synod clergy from 1876 until

 Correction and hat tip: This entry has been edited to correct the year when Concordia held its final classes in Springfield.
 Thanks to alum Roger Hotopp (see comments) for correcting our error.

 *Photo caption note: Trinity Lutheran’s church history dates the Martin Luther statue dedication as 1951.
-However, neither Nelson Howarth (Springfield mayor) nor Charles Carpentier (Illinois secretary of state), both of whom are in the photo, was in office in 1951.
-The dedication actually appears to have taken place in 1957.
+However, neither Springfield Mayor Nelson Howarth nor Illinois Lt.
+Gov. John Chapman, both of whom were in attendance, was in office in 1951.
+The dedication actually took place in 1957.
+(This caption has been corrected.)

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.
 Learn how to support the Society.